cedar-policy/rfcs/text/0061-functions.md

 Leaving them out for this RFC only precludes only one future design decision, making type annotations required.
 This decision feels unlikely, as we want Cedar to be useful without using a schema/the validator.
-Adding _optional_ type annotations in the future is backwards, but mandating type annotations may not be, due to the use of polymorphic functions.
+Adding _optional_ type annotations in the future is backwards compatible, but mandating type annotations may not be, due to the use of polymorphic functions.

 ### Let functions call other functions
 As long as cycles are forbidden and functions as arguments are disallowed, we could allow functions to call other functions without sacrificing termination.